Democrats hoping Biden can provide West Coast election boost – KION546

 Associated Press

-LOS ANGELES (AP) — President Joe Biden’s visit to California and Oregon so close to Election Day shows how Democrats are summoning crunch-time reinforcements in states that are usually afterthoughts for the party.
+LOS ANGELES (AP) — President Joe Biden’s visit to California and Oregon close to Election Day shows how Democrats are summoning crunch-time political reinforcements in states that are usually afterthoughts for the party.

 As unlikely as it seems, a key component of the Republican drive to retake control of the House on Nov.
 8 may lie with holding districts it already controls in California — the country’s largest Democratic state — and potentially gaining ground in typically Democratic Oregon.